 Trunk it – it’s Marula beer!

-That’s also the time when elephants will travel from far and wide to the known Marula tree locations and feast on these fruits.
+That’s also when elephants will travel far and wide to the known Marula tree locations and feast on these fruits.
 But it is untrue that elephants are getting drunk by them.
-That is not possible, as they are hind-gut fermenters and have a very short retention time of these fruits in their digestive system.
-And most of the Marulas they eat will be excreted again.

-We always used too many green Marula fruits for the beer and too little sugar, so our concoction was always a bit sour.
+We used too many green Marula fruits for the beer and too little sugar, so our concoction was always a bit sour.
 But the alcohol content and pleasant smell could compete with any Strongbow cider.

 Lessons learned from making Marula Beer